sergeio/reddit_reader/README.md

 reddit_reader
 =============

 Command line interface for reading Reddit.
+This is old code.